quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The number of times all unacknowledged CRYPTO data has been retransmitted without receiving an ack.

-tlp_count:
+pto_count:
-: The number of times a tail loss probe has been sent without receiving an ack.
+: The number of times a PTO has been sent without receiving an ack.

-rto_count:
-: The number of times an RTO has been sent without receiving an ack.

-largest_sent_before_rto:
+largest_sent_before_pto:
-: The last packet number sent prior to the first retransmission timeout.
+: The last packet number sent prior to the first probe timeout.

 time_of_last_sent_ack_eliciting_packet:
 : The time the most recent ack-eliciting packet was sent.